Frequently Asked Questions

 To register for withholding tax, you must apply for a revenue account number.
 The fastest way to obtain a revenue account number is to apply online using the LDR Online Business Registration application.
 You may also complete the Application for Louisiana Revenue Account Number, Form R-16019 and mail the application to the Louisiana Department of Revenue, PO Box 201, Baton Rouge, LA 70821-0201

-You will be mailed four quarterly Form L-1 Employer’s Return of Louisiana Withholding Tax.
+Employers are required to file Form L-1, Employer’s Return of Louisiana Withholding Tax.
 These returns will be used to report and reconcile state income tax withheld for each quarter.
 Each return is designed to report and reconcile a specific quarter’s withholdings.
-You will receive a First Quarter, Second Quarter, Third Quarter, and Fourth Quarter return.

 Each Form L-1 covers one quarterly period and must be filed by the last day of the month following the close of the calendar quarter except for semi-monthly payers.
 Semi-monthly payers must file Form L-1 by the fifteen of the month following the close of the quarter.
 A quarterly return must be filed even if no taxes are withheld during the quarter.
 If wages paid to employees were not sufficient to require withholding, an L-1 return should be submitted with zero dollar amounts.